KineticCommunity/handlers_pending/README.md

 }
 ```

-An example of code block with ruby highlight:
+An example of code block with ruby syntax highlight:

 ```ruby
 require 'redcarpet'